Asylum protests: Teen charged over Knowsley disorder

 Mr Skeete has been remanded in custody and will appear at Wirral Adult Remand Court on Monday.

-He was among 14 people arrested who are mainly from the Knowsley area.
+Fourteen other people - 12 men and two women who are mainly from the Knowsley area - were arrested.

 They have been conditionally bailed pending the outcome of police inquiries.